35 Fun Things to Do in Fort Myers, Florida

 The beach is most popular for water sports, and what is a better way of seeing the beach than parasailing at 400 feet high?
 Join this tour and you can see for yourself!

-Accommodations in close proximity to Fort Myers Beach
+🏨 Accommodations nearby Fort Myers Beach

 Have a drink at Fort Myers Brewing Company